tropicsquare/ts-spect-fw/muni/README.md

 # User Guide

+## Introduction

+This repository contains firmware for SPECT - Secure Processor of Elliptic Curves for Tropic.
+SPECT is a 256-bit processor with custom ISA and hardware accelerated arithmetic in finite fields.
+Algorithms like ECDSA, EdDSA and X25519 are implemented in firmware.
+This firmware is developed and debugged using `spect_iss` - Instruction Set Simulator of SPECTs ISA, available in `spect_compiler` repository.
+An executable application loads the SPECT firmware together with other configuration, like random numbers to simulate external RNG on the chip.

+The `spect_iss` allows to write to SPECTs input memory and read from SPECTs output memory to simulate communication with host CPU (in case of Tropic01 the RISC-V CPU).

+SPECTs ISA contains `GRV` instruction, that requests 256 bit random number from external RNG.
+These numbers has to be preloaded to the `spect_iss` before start of firmware execution by prepared hexfile.
+Otherwise the RNG will always return zero.
+The prepared flow ensures that this condition is fulfilled.

+## Flow

+The goal of this flow is to shield the user from all implementation details of SPECTs firmware as well as the correct configuration of `spect_compiler` and `spect_isa`.
+It allows to configure input values of particular cryptographic algorithm as well as force mask values used for side-channel countermeasures via YAML configuration file.

-## Python Scripts
+### Python Scripts

-Python scripts are used to configure `spect_iss` with all operation config word, input data and random numbers and run `spect_iss` with prepared spect firmware.
+Python scripts are used to configure `spect_iss` with all operation config word, input data and random numbers and run `spect_iss` with prepared SPECT firmware.
 The input data and random numbers are configured by YAML file `<sript name>_data_cfg.yml`.
 To run the script, simply run
 ```
 ./<script name>.py
 ```

-## Configuration YAML File
+### Configuration YAML File

 To configure input data and random numbers used for masking and randomization, use the prepared `<sript name>_data_cfg.yml`.
 Structure of such YAML file is following:
 ```